Enc3yptedDegenExt/Enc3yptedDegenExt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Front End Wev Development, Crypto Trading and Analysis
+- 🔭 I’m currently working on Front End Web Development, Crypto Trading and Analysis
 -
 - 🌱 I’m currently learning DSA, Java, ReactJs, Ethical Hacking, Cyber Security
 -